kettleStudio/kettleStudio/README.md

 ### More about KettleStudio: Benefits
+KettleStudio
- - KettleStudio adopts "Amazon Corretto Java" which is proven in Amazon on thousands of Amazon production services
+ - adopts "Amazon Corretto Java" which is proven in Amazon on thousands of Amazon production services
- - KettleStudio has over 11 years non-stop active developments and improvements (the latest ones like Block Chain APIs)
+ - has over 11 years non-stop active developments and improvements (the latest ones like Block Chain APIs)
- - KettleStudio comes with longer LTS (Long-Term Support): 8 years, which would be 4 times longer than other data tools
+ - comes with longer LTS (Long-Term Support): 8 years, which would be 4 times longer than other data tools
- - KettleStudio is licensed under the  commercial friendly license (Apache 2.0), thus it can be used for any purposes
+ - is licensed under the  commercial friendly license (Apache 2.0), thus it can be used for any purposes
- - KettleStudio supports Block Chains
+ - supports Block Chains
- - Easy to deploy and support large scale deployments
+ - is easy to deploy and supports large scale deployments